ozzush/AST-to-SET/README.md

 `symbolicStorage`, I decided to stick with `List<Expr>` to focus on other aspects of the task.
 The same reasoning is behind not providing meaningful exceptions and their handling in case of errors.

+The tests are present for variable substitution and intermediate representation.
+For the symbolic execution graph see `Main.kt`